 If you want to sell, it has to be soft.
 Instead of advertising your next sale, offer a coupon or tell your fans about a free gift.

 Unless you pay, Facebook is probably going to put your content in front of about 10% of the people who like your page.
-What if you partnered with other, (probably non-competing) businesses in your area and cross-posted?
+What if you partnered with other non-competing businesses in your area and cross-posted?
 They post your content and you post theirs.
 Again, it’s not about posting your latest sale; concentrate on educating people about you.

 There are a lot of social media platforms.
 You don’t have time to have a huge presence on Facebook, Twitter, Instagram, Pinterest, and others.
 Pick one or two and concentrate your efforts.
 If you cater to younger customers, include Instagram.
 If your customers are a little older, use Facebook.

 You can’t ignore social media this season.
-Your customers are there and if you don’t reach them, your competitors will.
-Don’t make it about the hard sell; make it about brand education, and gifts.
+Your customers are there.
+If you don’t reach them, your competitors will.
+Don’t make it about the hard sell; make it about brand education and gifts.
 Gifts could include coupons, in-store free gifts, holiday advice, or just a thank you.

 Above all, experiment.
 If something doesn’t work, try something else, but don’t give up.